 I hope that you found this tutorial helpful and will be encouraged to try knitted on lace edges.

-I am delighted to announce that my very first pattern has been published today on Ravelry (and now also available in the Granary Knits Pattern Store).
+I am delighted to announce that my very first pattern has been published today in the Granary Knits Pattern Store.
 The pattern is for a lovely circular shawl, designed using Elizabeth Zimmermann’s Pi Shawl principle, hence the name!

 This is not a difficult pattern!
 I have written it to appeal to both beginners in knitted lace as well as experienced knitters.
 It has been tech-edited and tested by three test knitters, using both four-ply and lace yarns.
 My original shawl was knitted in Debbie Bliss Fine Donegal four-ply yarn, but any four-ply, sport or DK yarn could be used.
 It looks especially lovely in a long-colour-change yarn.